Who should attend this course?

 - Students at business school and looking for a career in finance

-The aim of this session is to provide delegates (particularly those who have no prior knowledge of finance) with an introduction to financial statement analysis.
+The aim of this session is to provide participants (particularly those who have no prior knowledge of finance) with an introduction to financial statement analysis.
 The income statement, balance sheet and cash flow statement are introduced, and the key interactions between the income statement and balance sheet are explained.
-Delegates will build simple financial statements using a list of transactions.
+Participants will build simple financial statements using a list of transactions.